Flagellum: Motor

 The bacterial flagellum is driven by a rotary engine (Mot complex) made up of protein, located at the flagellum's anchor point on the inner cell membrane.
 The engine is powered by proton-motive force, i.e., by the flow of protons (hydrogen ions) across the bacterial cell membrane due to a concentration gradient set up by the cell's metabolism (Vibrio species have two kinds of flagella, lateral and polar, and some are driven by a sodium ion pump rather than a proton pump).
 The rotor transports protons across the membrane, and is turned in the process.
 The rotor alone can operate at 6,000 to 100,000 rpm, but with the flagellar filament attached usually only reaches 200 to 1000 rpm.
 The direction of rotation can be changed by the flagellar motor switch almost instantaneously, caused by a slight change in the position of a protein, FliG, in the rotor.
+The torque-generating unit is the stator which is a proton-powered rotary motor that drives the main bacterial flagellar motor.
+From the stator, the rotation of the MotA5 pentamer around the MotB2 dimer is anchored to the cell wall which is directly coupled to C-ring rotation.
+Thus, each torque-generating stator unit motor and flagellar motor rotor act like intermeshed gearwheels with a 6.2 gear ratio.
+Between 11 to 16 stator motors have been observed in direct relation to flagellar motor rotors in various bacteria.
 The torque is transferred from the MotAB to the torque helix on FliG's D5 domain and with the increase in the requirement of the torque or speed more MotAB are employed.
 Because the flagellar motor has no on-off switch, the protein epsE is used as a mechanical clutch to disengage the motor from the rotor, thus stopping the flagellum and allowing the bacterium to remain in one place.